Holmbury St Mary: Mullard Space Science Laboratory

 Holmbury St Mary is home to the University College London's Department of Space and Climate Physics Mullard Space Science Laboratory, which is the country's largest purely University-led space science research group.
 The laboratory was established at Holmbury St Mary in 1966 and since then has participated in more than 35 satellite missions and over 200 rocket experiments.

 Youth hostel

 The Youth Hostels Association (England & Wales) (YHA) operates Holmbury St Mary youth hostel.
 The hostel opened on 13 July 1935.
 Howard Leslie Vicars Lobb designed the building.

 Village

 Physical attributes

-The village layout is known as a nucleated village, that centres around a church over looking the village green.
+The village layout is known as a nucleated village, that centres around a church overlooking the village green.
 The village itself is situated within a ravine, which had once been home to small sandstone quarry and clay brick businesses for the area.
 The village contains two contrasting styles of architecture represented by the Woodhouse Copse, an Arts and Crafts style cottage designed by Oliver Hill in 1926, and Joldwynds, a Modernist house also by Oliver Hill, in 1932.
 Though many of the houses these days have a brick exterior leaning more towards the cottage style.